Computational heuristic intelligence

 The AI engineer must choose between mathematical and cybernetic problem solution and machine design paradigms.
 This is not a coding (program language) issue, but relates to understanding the relationship between the declarative and procedural programming paradigms.

 The vast majority of STEM professionals never get the opportunity to design or implement pure cybernetic solutions.
 When pushed, most responders will dismiss the importance of any difference by saying that all code can be reduced to a mathematical model anyway.
 Unfortunately, not only is this belief false, it fails most spectacularly in many AI scenarios.

-Mathematical models are not time agnostic, but by their very nature are pre-computed, ie feedforward.
+Mathematical models are not time agnostic, but by their very nature are pre-computed, i.e. feedforward.
 Dyer [2012] and Feldman [2004] have independently investigated the simplest of all somatic governance paradigms, namely control of a simple jointed limb by a single flexor muscle.
 They found that it is impossible to determine forces from limb positions- therefore, the problem cannot have a pre-computed (feedforward) mathematical solution.
 Instead, a top-down command bias signal changes the threshold feedback level in the sensorimotor loop, e.g. the loop formed by the afferent and efferent nerves, thus changing the so-called ‘equilibrium point’ of the flexor muscle/ elbow joint system.
 An overview of the arrangement reveals that global postures and limb position are commanded in feedforward terms, using global displacements (common coding), with the forces needed being computed locally by feedback loops.
 This method of sensorimotor unit governance, which is based upon what Anatol Feldman calls the ‘equilibrium Point’ theory, is formally equivalent to a servomechanism such as a car's ‘cruise control’.